This year, the Fun Food Feed is featuring dishes inspired by blue zone project communities.

 Blue zone project communities support the “Power Nine” shared lifestyle habits:

-- Plant-based diet, with >95% plants, including legumes as a staple
+- Plant-based diet, including legumes as a staple

 - Moderate calorie intake, stopping eating when feel 80% full